Judges

 Ranjna Patel

 Ranjna, with her husband Kanti, set up the East Tamaki Healthcare Business in 1977.
-Tamaki Health has 50 clinics serving over 260,000 registered patients, and is the largest Private Primary Health care Provider in NZ.
+Tamaki Health has 50 clinics serving over 330,000 registered patients, and is the largest Private Primary Health care and Tele Health Provider in NZ.
 In 2014 she founded Gandhi Nivas, a Family Harm initiative that has seen some amazing results in non-recidivism in men.

 Ranjna has extensive involvement in charitable and community groups for which she received a QSM in 2009 and ONZM in 2017.
-She sits on many advisory boards –Diversity Works NZ- Dep Chair, Mental Health, ISSO Swaminarayan Temple , NZ Police National Ethnic Forum, CM Police advisory Board and Indian Ink.
+She sits on many advisory boards –Diversity Works NZ- Dep Chair, Mental Health, ISSO Swaminarayan Temple , NZ Police National Ethnic Forum, CM Police advisory Board and Chair of Indian Ink.
 Over the years she has been on NACEW, Lotteries Distribution Committee, Middlemore Foundation, Co of Women, Global Women, and Director of Bank of Baroda.
-She was past chair of the NZCIA Women’s Group, President of the Manukau Indian Association and vice chair of NZAL.
+She was past chair of the NZCIA Women’s Group and President of the Manukau Indian Association.

 Simon Moutter